dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 ## Update 1.3.0 (coming soon)

 * **Reworked the design to be responsive, works now fully on desktop, tablet and mobile!!**
+* **Added Dwains Theme Notifications, you can now push notifications into my theme with service call `dwains_theme.notification_create` they will show on the homepage header.**
 * **Added devices view on the homepage, now you can switch between rooms and devices direct from the homepage!**
 * **Added new Black and White themes, check them out! :D**
 * **Changed the way HACS plugins are loaded with the new `/hacsfiles/` path, make sure you are at least running HACS 0.22!!**